The aim of the Mothers Apart Project was to develop a multi-agency workshop for professionals responding to mothers separated from their children.

-This is a PhD project funded by a Faculty of Health and Life Sciences PhD studentship at Coventry University.
-Ethical clearance has been granted for this project number P26848 entitled: Developing training for professionals working with mothers separated from their children in a context of domestic and sexual violence and abuse.
-The principal researcher and project leader is Laura Monk and the supervisory team comprise Professor Erica Bowen (Director of Studies), Professor Sarah Brown and Dr Emma Sleath.
+The Mothers Apart Project was central to a doctoral study funded by a Faculty of Health and Life Sciences PhD studentship at Coventry University.
+Ethical clearance was granted for this project number P26848 entitled: Developing training for professionals working with mothers separated from their children in a context of domestic and sexual violence and abuse.
+The principal researcher and project leader was Laura Monk and the supervisory team comprised Professor Erica Bowen (Director of Studies), Professor Sarah Brown and Dr Emma Sleath.

-I have been very inspired by Pat Thomson’s blog, patter, which is a great resource for PhD students.
-The blog is a mine of information that has influenced my decision to blog about my research project.
-Pat’s recent post on research project blogging coincided nicely with ethical clearance for this blog so thank you, Pat – it was very helpful.
-I am looking forward to my journey into blogging and getting to know the blogging community.
-As a mother apart myself, the Mothers Apart Project is close to my heart and I am committed to creating real change.
-I am not an academic helicoptering in to study a community only to leave once the study is complete without achieving anything positive for the community members.
+I was inspired by Pat Thomson’s blog, patter, which is a great resource for PhD students.
+The blog is a mine of information that influenced my decision to blog about my research project.
+As a past mother apart myself, the Mothers Apart Project is close to my heart and I am committed to creating real change.
+I was not an academic helicoptering in to study a community only to leave once the study was complete without achieving anything positive for the community members.
 I want to thank the charity, MATCH Mothers, that I have been a member of for over ten years by giving something back.
 This charity is an amazing community of incredibly brave women who offer their strength and support to each other in terrible circumstances of becoming separated from children.
 Please consider joining if you are a mother apart and please donate if you wish to offer much-needed financial support.